zevaryx/scryfall-py/README.md

 # Pyfall

-An async Scryfall API wrapper written
+An async Scryfall API wrapper written in Python